 Developing and launching products takes a village (although in the scrappiest of scenarios it’s a village of one).
 And everyone in the village has a complementary role, generally

-acts as a liaison between internal and external stakeholders.
+The product owner acts as a liaison between internal and external stakeholders.
 Because this person communicates to both the product team and the customers, they should be knowledgeable about the needs and concerns of both.

-takes the product from ideation to execution to promotion.
+The development teamtakes the product from ideation to execution to promotion.
 They’re the engineers, designers, content creators, data scientists, and marketers who get their hands dirty and ensure customer needs are met along the way.
 As a cross-functional team, this group of folks should embody the flexibility of the iteration process.

-could include customers, other teams in the company, board members—anyone with an interest in the project and/or its outcome.
+The stakeholderscould include customers, other teams in the company, board members—anyone with an interest in the project and/or its outcome.
 And because agile values a constant input of feedback, support from stakeholders should be frequently sought out.

-, like the stakeholders, isn’t someone who is necessarily directly involved.
+The agile mentor, like the stakeholders, isn’t someone who is necessarily directly involved.
 However, they should be familiar with the agile project management process and readily available to provide guidance to the team.

 7 types of agile project management